Zkyre-Octane/RavenOS-Whisper/README.md

 # RavenOS-Whisper

-RavenOS Whisper is a minimal controller-oriented variant of RavenOS Umbra.
+RavenOS Whisper is a minimal controller-oriented variant of RavenOS.
-This build extracts core functions, libraries, and hardware abstractions from Umbra and adapts them for an ESP-NOW based transmission system.
+This build extracts core functions, libraries, and hardware abstractions from RavenOS Umbra and adapts them for an ESP-NOW based transmission system.

 Whisper retains the original SSD1306 graphics driver but removes menus, buttons,